Berger Picard

 Berger Picards thrive when fed a high-quality diet rich in protein.
 It’s recommended to provide them with two meals a day, adjusting their caloric intake based on their activity level and size.
 Whether commercially manufactured or home-prepared with your veterinarian’s guidance, ensure the diet is suitable for the dog’s age (puppy, adult, or senior).

-Given their athletic nature, it's essential to ensure they receive adequate nutrition to meet their needs.
+Given their athletic nature, it’s essential to ensure they receive adequate nutrition to meet their needs.
 However, be cautious about overfeeding, as some dogs may be prone to obesity.
-Treats can aid in training but should be given in moderation to prevent weight gain.
+Treats such as oranges can aid in training but should be given in moderation to prevent weight gain.

 Familiarize yourself with safe human foods for dogs and consult your vet if you have any concerns about your dog’s weight or diet.
 Additionally, always provide clean, fresh water for your Berger Picard.